TV Series With a Dark Side

 The first episode literally had me on the edge of my seat in suspense.
 I can see why it won awards and received a lot of praise.
 The topic within the plot is wacko and could be off-putting to some, but trust me, they aren't all like that.

 Like other anthologies of this style, there are episodes you love or hate and the good thing is, you can just move to the next one before too long if the episode is not to your taste.

 It’s different and smart and sometimes off-putting but I have definitely found some episodes that I adored and some that didn't appeal.
-It’s been compared to the Twilight Zone from the 60’s but you could throw it in the same basket with Masters of Horror (2005-2007) in that they are separate stories with a general theme and some are completely oddball.
+Black Mirror's been compared to the Twilight Zone from the 60’s.
+You could throw it in the same basket with Masters of Horror (2005-2007) too.
+They are both separate stories with a general theme and some are completely oddball.